Join the party

-The DuPont Endurance Challenge is a multi-day event with 24, 48, and 72 hour events.
+The Crazy Owl Endurance Races is a multi-day event with 24, 48, and 72 hour events.
 During the event, you will have the opportunity to run, or walk, eat and sleep through some of DuPont's beautiful trails.

 On course support

 During the race there will be an aid station that will be open 24 hours a day at Sellers Park.
 The aid station will be stocked with Cookies, pickles, M&Ms, gummy bears, soda, water, electrolyte drink, potato chips, and etc. There will also be a warming tent.